openmaptiles/maptiler-terrain-gl-style/README.md

 [![Build Status](https://travis-ci.org/openmaptiles/klokantech-terrain-gl-style.svg?branch=master)](https://travis-ci.org/openmaptiles/klokantech-terrain-gl-style)

-A Mapbox GL basemap style it is using the vector tile schema of [OpenMapTiles](https://github.com/openmaptiles/openmaptiles) as well as as well as the contour lines and hillshading from [openmaptiles.com](https://openmaptiles.com).
+A Mapbox GL basemap style it is using the vector tile schema of [OpenMapTiles](https://github.com/openmaptiles/openmaptiles) as well as the contour lines and hillshading from [openmaptiles.com](https://openmaptiles.com).

 ## Preview